 Baca Lab mentees

-Shahab Sotudian PhD: Machine learning classifiers of cancer based on cell-free DNA fragmentation Miklós Dióssy PhD: Detecting prostate cancer phenotypes from circulating cell-free epigenomic data Brad Fortunato MS: Analytical methods development for circulating cell-free epigenomics Ziwei Zhang MS: Cistrome-wide association studies of aggressive prostate cancer David Osei-Hwedieh MD PhD: Circulating cell-free epigenomics of bone cancers Karl Semaan MD:Circulating biomarkers for treatment selection in kidney cancer Paulo Da Silva Cordeiro (PhD student): Computational methods development for fragmentomics Jesslyn Goh (MS student): Biomarkers of DNA damage repair deficiency Medha Pandey PhD: cfDNA fragmentomics methods development and benchmarking Chris Dall MD: Epigenetic correlates of resistance to antibody-drug conjugates Alexis Yang (MEng student): Machine learning approaches to predict impact of non-coding variants in cancer
+Gunsagar Gulati MD PhD: Methods development and translational applications of cell-free epigenomics Shahab Sotudian PhD: Machine learning classifiers of cancer based on cell-free DNA fragmentation Miklós Dióssy PhD: Detecting prostate cancer phenotypes from circulating cell-free epigenomic data David Osei-Hwedieh MD PhD: Circulating cell-free epigenomics of bone cancers Karl Semaan MD:Circulating biomarkers for treatment selection in kidney cancer Paulo Da Silva Cordeiro (PhD student): Computational methods development for fragmentomics Medha Pandey PhD: cfDNA fragmentomics methods development and benchmarking Chris Dall MD: Epigenetic correlates of resistance to antibody-drug conjugates Alexis Yang (MEng student): Machine learning approaches to predict impact of non-coding variants in cancer Ze Zhang PhD: Cell-type deconvolution from cell-free epigenomic data Garyoung Lee PhD: In vivo readouts of transcription factor activity from patient plasma Razane El Hajj Chehade MD: Minimal residual disease in kidney cancer